VolkmarR/XsDupeFinderHome/index.md

 ---
-layout: "Home"
+layout: default
-Title: "This is the homepage"
+title: This is the homepage
 ---

 Text of the home page